getify/Functional-Light-JS/ch9.md

 ### Declarative Time

 We're being very careful about how we introduce time into the discussion.
-Specifically, just as promises abstract time out from our concern for a single asynchronous operation, reactive FP abstracts (separates) time away from a series of values/operations.
+Specifically, just as promises abstract time away from our concern for a single asynchronous operation, reactive FP abstracts (separates) time away from a series of values/operations.

 From the perspective of `a` (the producer), the only evident time  concern is our manual `setInterval(..)` loop.
 But that's only for demonstration purposes.

-Imagine `a` could actually be attached to some other event source, like the user's mouse clicks or keystrokes, websocket messages from a server, etc. In that way, `a` doesn't actually have to concern itself with *time*.
+Imagine `a` could actually be attached to some other event source, like the user's mouse clicks or keystrokes, websocket messages from a server, etc. In that scenario, `a` doesn't actually have to concern itself with time.
 It's merely a time-independent conduit for values, whenever they are ready.

 From the perspective of `b` (the consumer), we do not know or care when/where the values in `a` come from.
 As a matter of fact, all the values could already be present.
 All we care about is that we want those values, whenever they are ready.
 Again, this is a time-independent (aka lazy) modeling of the `map(..)` transformation operation.

 The *time* relationship between `a` and `b` is declarative, not imperative.

 The value of organizing such operations-over-time this way may not feel particularly effective yet.
-To illustrate the benefits, let's compare to how this same sort of behavior could have be expressed imperatively:
+Let's compare to how this same sort of functionality could have be expressed imperatively:

 ```js
 // producer: